 Get ready for a career on the global stage

 In our increasingly connected world, a finely-tuned international perspective has become vital to success.
 Our accelerated online Master of Global Law is designed to broaden your understanding of international legal specialisations ranging from commercial dispute resolution and intellectual property to trade law, family law and human rights.
-Our degree gives you a competitive edge whether you’re travelling down the legal, commercial, government, not for profit or research career path.
+Our degree gives you a competitive edge whether you’re travelling down the legal, commercial, government or not for profit career path.
 And with six intakes a year, you can start whenever it suits you.

 The accelerated online Master of Global Law equips you with the knowledge and expertise to navigate our increasingly globalised world – whether it’s in matters of social justice or commercial transactions.